van001/lesscode-fp/README.md

 - You compute a new value using pure/impure functions; data is immutable.

-- You either write functions with no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure) or functions with side-effects ( writing to logs / screen, reading from file, making a database call , etc).
+- You either write functions with no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure) or functions with side-effects (impure), such as writing to logs / screen, reading from file, making a database call , etc.

 - You compose solution/functions by composing other function(s).